NES Graduate Courses

 Salafism and Salafi Muslims have irrupted on the global and Middle Eastern political scenes in the last decade, and are often described by pundits in the media as the enemies of the West and all that is modern.
 This course will interrogate such common, and mistaken, assumptions, looking more carefully at the medieval theology and law of the Salafi movement as well as the beliefs and actions of its modern and contemporary followers.

-Active, One-Time-Only* Courses by Current NES Faculty Members
+Active, One-Time-Only* Courses Taught by NES Faculty Members

 NES 516 Problems in Early Modern and Modern North African History